MK-Nexus-Tech/MK-Nexus-Tech/README.md

 ## Current Focus

-I'm currently focused on building **practical intelligence systems for business operators and executives**.
+I'm focused on building **practical intelligence systems for business operators and executives**.

 ### Areas of active development